Energy watchdog Ofgem and who they regulate

 Ofgem was established in June 1999 when the functions and operations of the former gas regulator OFGAS (Office of Gas Supply) and former electricity industry regulator OFFER (Office of Electricity Regulation) were joined together.

-But Ogfem’s history actually dates back to 1986, when the gas and electricity market in the UK was liberalised.
+But Ogfem’s history actually dates back to 1986, when the gas and electricity market in the UK was opened up.
 Before then, British Gas provided almost all energy from its origins in 1812.

 The main objective of Ofgem is to protect consumers of gas and electricity.
 This is how they do it: